+Letgo is free for the users.
+It makes money from advertising revenue.
 Inspired by the idea of Oxenford’s former venture OLX, the way Letgo make money depends on the adaptation of the same concepts as OLX.
 Letgo gives a platform to buyers and sellers to buy and sell their used products in 35 countries.
 A general wondering is that how does Letgo make money if they don’t take any commissions from the buyers or sellers for their listed products?
 Letgo doesn’t even force users to make transactions through their app or website.
 Users can contact each other and meet in person to crack the deal.
 If none of the transaction amounts of the product goes to Letgo, then how does it run and how does it become worth a billion dollars?

 A conventional classifieds field would charge any user to post an advert, but not the modern day app based on a strong system like Letgo business model.
-While Craiglist charges its users to post an ad, it’s completely free to do the same on Letgo.
+While Craigslist charges its users to post an ad, it’s completely free to do the same on Letgo.
 The whole app is based on adverts by users so putting more ads would only complicate the interface.
 So the only way Letgo make money is to generate revenue by offering premium memberships, as Letgo would like to call, the bump feature.